Number of free-roaming and feral cats USA (2022)

-We don’t know how many feral cats there are in the USA.
 Also stray cats, wandering domestic cats and feral cats are all bundled together.
-We don’t know what is what.
+We don’t really know what is what.
 These are “community cats“.
-This must seriously hamper counting if anyone is actually counting.
+This must hamper counting if anyone is actually counting.
+I am being a bit negative.
+However, “free-roaming” cats is normally a reference to domestic cats that are owned and living in homes but who are allowed outside.

 - the popularity of cats as pets,